Peter Muhlenberg

-John Peter Gabriel Muhlenberg (October 1, 1746 – October 1, 1807) was an American clergyman and Continental Army soldier during the American Revolutionary War.
+John Peter Gabriel Muhlenberg (October 1, 1746 – October 1, 1807) was an American clergyman and military officer who served during the American Revolutionary War.
 A member of Pennsylvania's prominent Muhlenberg family political dynasty, he became a respected figure in the newly independent United States as a Lutheran minister and member of the United States House of Representatives and United States Senate.